hirrolot/hirrolot.github.io/content/why-static-languages-suffer-from-complexity.md

 ...
 And so forth.

 However, sometimes we may want to apply type-level computation to ordinary `struct`s and `enum`s, but we cannot do it because we are unable to extract the very structure of a type definition (fields and types/variants and their function signatures) from a corresponding type name, especially if this type is external to our crate and we cannot put a derive macro onto it [^derive-tight-coupling].
-To resolve the issue, the Frunk developers decided to create such a procedural macro that examines the internal structure of a type definition by implementing the [`Generic`] trait for it; it has the `type Repr` associated type, which, when implemented, equals to some form of a manipulatable heterogenous list.
+To resolve the issue, Frunk developers decided to create such a procedural macro that examines the internal structure of a type definition by implementing the [`Generic`] trait for it; it has the `type Repr` associated type, which, when implemented, equals to some form of a manipulatable heterogenous list.
 Still, all other types (well, transparent ones, such as [DTOs]) that do not have this derive macro, are left unexaminable, owing to the aforementioned limitations of Rust.

 [`Generic`]: https://docs.rs/frunk/latest/frunk/generic/trait.Generic.html
 [DTOs]: https://en.wikipedia.org/wiki/Data_transfer_object